A Complete Local SEO Checklist

 - Anticipate problems before they arise.
 Whenever possible, have a backup plan in place.

-- Hold regular meetings to celebrate and replicate the good, and how to avoid and reduce the bad.
+- Hold regular meetings to celebrate, replicate the good, and learn how to avoid/reduce the bad.

 - Know that the “local” in local SEO is not only confined to the internet.
 Maintain a mix of local advertising such as flyers, newspaper, radio, and TV advertising (depending on your budget and business).

-- Do everything to make your brand the best it could be and the first that comes to mind when people are looking for the product or service you’re offering.
-This is essentially what local SEO is about: being top of mind.
+- Do everything to make your brand the best it could be, and be the first that comes to mind when people are looking for a product or service you’re offering.
+Local SEO is about being top of mind.

 Final Thoughts

+More than a billion people use Google Maps every month, according to Google.

+And more than 5 million active apps and websites are using Google Maps Platform core products every week.

-Local SEO involves many elements that are much different from general SEO best practices.
-Now that you have this local SEO checklist, you can effectively optimize your website, market your business, reach more local customers when they’re searching for what you offer, and start bringing in more revenue.
+Local SEO is exploding and involves many elements that are much different from general SEO best practices.

+Specific local SEO strategies can help you effectively optimize your website, market your business, and reach more local customers.

+Hyperlocal optimization will you stand out at that right micro-moment when customers are ready to buy.

 Image Credits